MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/GoalOutcomeReference.md

 ---
-title: GoalOutcomeReference - Common Data Model | Microsoft Docs
+title: GoalOutcomeReference in electronicMedicalRecords - Common Data Model | Microsoft Docs
 description: Details of what's changed (or not changed).
-The goal outcome is independent of the outcome of the related activities
+The goal outcome is independent of the outcome of the related activities.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Goal Outcome Reference
+# Goal Outcome Reference in electronicMedicalRecords

 Details of what's changed (or not changed).
 The goal outcome is independent of the outcome of the related activities.